Special Education

 Each incident is documented and reviewed.

 Parents are notified the same day whenever possible.
-If same-day contact is not possible, notice will be provided within two days (written, electronic, or per IEP guidelines).
+If same-day contact is not possible, notice will be provided within two days (by phone, TalkingPoints, email, or in person).

 Positive Behavior Supports